jcoliver/dig-coll-borderlands/README.md

 The text for these newspapers is available at [Chronicling America](https://chroniclingamerica.loc.gov/newspapers/).
 Downloads of the texts used the API, documented at [https://chroniclingamerica.loc.gov/about/api/](https://chroniclingamerica.loc.gov/about/api/).

 ## Text data mining lessons
-Lessons for using these data in text data mining are available in Jupyter Notebooks:
+Lessons for using these data in text data mining are available in Jupyter Notebooks.
+All lessons are licensed under a [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode) 2020 by Jeffrey C. Oliver.

 | Name | Launch | Description |
 |:-----|:------:|:------------|